u-boot/u-boot/tools/binman/binman.rst

     be read correctly.
 See binman_syms_ for more information.

 offset-from-elf:
-    Sets the offset of an entry based on a symbol value in an another entry.
+    Sets the offset of an entry based on a symbol value in another entry.
     The format is <&phandle>, "sym_name", <offset> where phandle is the entry containing the blob (with associated ELF file providing symbols), <sym_name>
     is the symbol to lookup (relative to elf-base-sym) and <offset> is an offset